LoganMartinez/marlbruh/README.md

 # marlbruh

 ## Welcome to Marlbruh
 This project is a website I made for my me and my housemates.
+You can visit it [here](http://marlbruh.com).
 It includes many apps such as:

 ### Chore Page
 - Allows creation and allocation of chores to users